Cubiss/w3cwatcher/README.md

 4. Click **Webhooks**
 5. Click **New Webhook**
 6. Name it and pick the channel
-7. Click **Copy Webhook URL**
+7. Click **Copy Webhook URL**.
+This is your `webhook_url`.
-8. Run `w3cwatcher --settings` or click `Tools/Settings` in Tray context menu
+8. Run `w3cwatcher --settings` or click `Tools/Settings` in Tray context menu to open the config file
-9. Paste your url into `webhook_url` field

-The config file should look like this:
+9. Add or update the Telegram section:

 ```toml config.toml
 [notifications.discord]
 webhook_url = "https://discord.com/api/webhooks/.../..."